 Geographic Requirements and Project Location

-How do New Market Tax Credits differ from Historic Tax Credits in their application regarding location requirements?
 NMTC eligibility depends fundamentally on project location within a qualified low-income community.
 Census tracts qualify if they have poverty rates of at least 20% or median family income at or below 80% of the greater of metropolitan area or statewide median family income.
 This geographic targeting is non-negotiable—projects outside qualified census tracts cannot access NMTC financing regardless of their other merits.

 This difference means HTC and NMTC programs serve different geographic footprints.
-The HTC program operates wherever historic buildings exist, spanning urban and rural areas, wealthy and economically distressed communities.
-The NMTC program specifically targets economically disadvantaged areas, concentrating capital flows where poverty and low income create barriers to conventional investment.
+The HTC program operates wherever historic buildings exist, while the NMTC program specifically targets economically disadvantaged areas, concentrating capital flows where poverty creates barriers to conventional investment.
+Projects involving historic buildings in low-income communities may qualify for both programs simultaneously.

 Cost Requirements and Qualification Thresholds

-Compliance and Ongoing Obligations After Application
+Compliance and Ongoing Obligations

-Understanding how do New Market Tax Credits differ from Historic Tax Credits in their application must include recognizing that NMTC compliance extends for seven years with substantial ongoing obligations.
+NMTC compliance extends for seven years with substantial ongoing obligations.
 Throughout this compliance period, businesses must maintain QALICB status, satisfy the substantially-all test, submit to periodic compliance audits, and avoid triggering recapture events.
 These requirements create administrative burdens and restrict business flexibility beyond what HTC compliance requires.

 NMTC compliance failures affect not just the business but also the CDE and investors who claimed tax credits, creating complex liability and oversight relationships.
 CDEs actively monitor NMTC investments throughout the compliance period, conducting site visits, reviewing financial statements, and ensuring ongoing qualification.
 This active oversight contrasts with the HTC program’s more passive post-certification compliance structure.